 I had suggested to the Peace Corps recruiter that as a chemical engineer specializing on growing bacteria in a bioreactor, I should be able to teach people how to grow fish in a pond.
 But instead, Peace Corps asked me to teach biology and chemistry in the Democratic Republic of Congo.
 It seemed like an adventure!
 But, I also had no idea what I was getting into.

 Dr. Stacy Kelley: Talking with a recruiter convinced me Peace Corps was the right choice, so we filled out an application.
 The application and selection process was different back then.
 For example, it took us weeks to fill out the paper application, and now you can do it online in about an hour.
 Where we would be living and working was a surprise, but now you can request a specific country and position.
 We knew it took longer for married couples to be placed, so we applied and thought we would just fit it in to my scientific career once we were accepted.
 We had no idea that more than two years later, we would be asked to serve…just as I was about to graduate with my PhD.
-We can still remember the excitement of opening the envelope that said we were serving in Costa Rica!
+We can still remember the excitement of opening the envelope that said where we were serving!

 What are the professional and personal benefits of Peace Corps service?